-Your system login prompt will change eventually to reflect the new system name.
-For the change to take effect immediately you can reboot the computer by choosing option 5, Shutdown and Reboot Computer, from the System Administration Menu.
+''' Your system login prompt will change eventually to reflect the new system name.
+For the change to take effect immediately you can reboot the computer by choosing option 5, Shutdown and Reboot Computer, from the System Administration Menu. '''

-Tape Administration Procedures (Linux Operating System)
+Tape Administration Procedures

-The Tape Administration utility was created to provide users with the ability to analyze and address tape drive issues.
-Depending on the type of operating system installed on your MAP Engine computer (Linux or SCO UNIX), you will see either three or six menu options.
-Both systems provide options to retention and rewind a tape, plus analyze the tape configuration, but SCO UNIX systems have additional options that pertain more specifically to the tape driver.
+The Tape Administration utility was created to provide users with the ability to analyze and address tape drive issues, particularly tensioning and rewinding a tape.
+There is also an option that you can select to analyze the tape configuration.
 All of the available operations can be controlled from a remote terminal via the Tape Administration Menu.